Boys in Black

-Boys in Black were a five-piece vocal group formed in New Zealand, which included three brothers Ben, Bob and Paul Bob.
+Boys in Black were an Australian five-piece vocal group which included three brothers Ben, Bob and Paul Bob.
 Their cover version of Bee Gees' song, "More Than a Woman" (1993), reached the top 50 on both New Zealand and Australian singles charts.
 All members had a Polynesian background.
 They performed the track on Australian TV's The Midday Show in April 1993.
 Their final single, "It's Alright", appeared in 1998.